-- 12.1 The attendance officer and office staff will monitor the registers in the morning and afternoon to ensure they have been completed and to enter absence codes and comments. - 12.2 Where the register shows an unexplained absence and there has been no message received at school by 9.00 a.m. a phone call will be made to the parent/carer to find out the reason for absence and the date of expected return.
+- 12.1 The attendance officer and office staff monitor the registers in the morning and afternoon to ensure they have been completed and to enter absence codes and comments. - 12.2 Where the register shows an unexplained absence and there has been no message received at school by 9.00 a.m. a phone call will be made to the parent/carer to find out the reason for absence and the date of expected return.
 If there is no reply, staff will leave answerphone messages and send text and emails to parents.
 Staff will also try other emergency contacts. - 12.3 If no response is received, all communication will be recorded on Myconcern. - 12.4 If the school has been unable to make contact with any emergency contact, staff will consider making a home visit to ensure that the child and family are safe.
-A written communication will be sent on the 3rd day of absence, requesting the reason for absence.
-If there is still no response the absence will be recorded as unauthorised. - 12.5 Where the register shows 5 separate late marks, during or after registration over a school term, school will contact parents.

-- 12.6 Where the register shows 10 separate late marks after registration over the last 10 weeks the Local Authority may issue a fixed penalty notice.
+Contact with the police will be considered at this stage, to request a welfare check.
+Written communication will be sent on the 3rd day of absence, requesting the reason for absence.
+If there is still no response the absence will be recorded as unauthorised. - 12.5 Where the register shows 5 separate late marks, during or after registration over a school term, school will contact parents. - 12.6 Where the register shows 10 separate late marks after registration closes over the previous 10 weeks, the Local Authority may issue a fixed penalty notice.
 A written warning of this will usually be issued, in the first instance, by the school. - 12.7 Any concerns about attendance or punctuality will be referred to the headteacher who will contact parents/carers to try to resolve any issues.
 If these issues cannot be resolved and there is unauthorised absence the matter may be referred ultimately to the Education Entitlement and Exclusion Team at Shire Hall and where it is deemed necessary Social Services will be contacted. - 12.8 If there is a dispute between parents about who is collecting a child, either during or at the end of the school day, the school will contact both parents and invite them to meet to resolve the situation.
 The child will be kept safe in class, or wraparound care, until a decision is agreed.